N0rthernL1ghts/hosts-parser/README.md

     echo sprintf('Raw entry: [ %s ]', $host) .
 PHP_EOL;
     echo '--------------------------------------' .
 PHP_EOL;
 }

 ```

+Please note that NorthernLights\HostsFileParser\Parser::parse() is a generator.

+To parse all at once and return array, you can use Parser::parseAll() although discouraged as it could cause OOM in certain cases.

 ## PSR-2 Standard
 Library strives to comply with PSR-2 coding standards, therefore we included following commands: